martinfehrs/whirl/README.md

 the BMP are recognized correctly.
 Supports all single byte encodings.

 ## Goals for Version 1
-- arbitrary lookaheads
 - full unicode support for utf-8 and utf-16
 - functional composition of primitives.
-- implicit transformators for reading functions
+- transformators for reading functions
-- further small examples
+- some simple examples
 - unit tests for all components

 ## Long term goals
 - a rich set of predefined lookahead and reading functions for recurring token sequences
-- some more complex examples
+- some complex examples
 - a doxypress generated api documentation
-- an intoducing tutorial
+- an introducing tutorial
 - a constexpr implementation of regular expressions on top of this library
-- allow regular expressions as arguments

 ## Simple Example
 Reading sequential measurement data from an input stream provided by an input device.
 The full